Rosalyn Tureck: Biography

+She was hired to teach at the University of California, San Diego in 1966.
+She proposed opening a Bach institute on campus.
+Instead, Muir College Provost John Stewart kept the focus on avant garde music of the 20th century, and Tureck's Bach project never began.
+She left UCSD a few years after that.

 For a while she followed Wanda Landowska in playing Bach's keyboard music on a harpsichord but later returned to playing the piano.
 In 1970, Tureck performed in Boston for the Peabody Mason Concert series.
 She was an honorary fellow of St Hilda's College, Oxford.

-Author William F. Buckley, a friend of Tureck's, when writing in his magazine "National Review" often called her "J.S.
+Author William F. Buckley, a friend of Tureck's, when writing in his magazine National Review often called her "J.S.
 Bach's representative on Earth".

 In a CBC radio special on Glenn Gould, the host told Tureck that Gould cited her as his "only" influence.
-She responded by stating that she was an influence and that it was very kind of him to say so.
+He recalled: "It was playing of such uprightness, to put it into that moral sphere."

-On March 18, 1986, she played during the state diner hosted by President Ronald Reagan.
+On March 18, 1986, she played during the state dinner hosted by President Ronald Reagan.

 In 1990 she served on the jury of the Paloma O'Shea Santander International Piano Competition.

 During 2000 and 2001, Tureck lived in Spain teaching and practicing every day of the week, specifically in Estepona, Málaga, where she remained for a year in retirement.

 Tureck was among the founders of the Music Academy of the West summer conservatory in 1947.

 She died at her home in Riverdale, New York City in 2003, aged 89.
 Her scores and recordings were given to the Music Division and the Rodgers & Hammerstein Archives of Recorded Sound, both divisions of the New York Public Library for the Performing Arts.